Henrykado/Blossom-of-Gaia/README.md

-# Blossom of Gaia
+# GaiaTweaks
-Core mod for Gaia's Blossom Modpack
+Tweaks and bugfixes made for the Blossom of Gaia modpack